Happy Gay Travel

 Ride a Zodiac raft to shore, then walk on the continent, a once-in-a-lifetime experience.

 Enjoy this once in a lifetime trek with a friendly group of gay men, lesbians and friends.
-(Please note that this is not a charter, so our group will be among other passengers on this 108-passenger ship.)
+(Please note that this is not a charter, so our group will be among other passengers on the ice-strengthened m/v Ortelius.)

 Gay Antarctica cruise adventure - whale